 Thomas was one of the offspring of a Peach/Devereux match.
-His mother had two siblings, John and Hannah, who were also our direct ancestors.
-Mary Cowes and John Nicholson are our direct ancestors and have their own family group page.
+His mother had two siblings, John and Hannah Devereux, who were also our direct ancestors.
+Mary Peach and John Nicholson are our direct ancestors and have their own family group page.
 The Thomas and Mary Cowes Peach family has a scarcity of records that identified their professions, but Mary and John Nicholson's daughter, Martha Nicholson, our direct ancestor, was the wife and mother of mariners and sea captains.

 The vital records, genealogical records, and wills are our best proof of relationship for our direct ancestors in this family.